INTENTAS -- An entanglement-enhanced atomic sensor for microgravity: Declarations

-\section{Acknowledgements}
+This work is supported by the German Space Agency (DLR) with funds provided by the BMWK under Grant No. 50WM2174, Grant No. 50WM2175, Grant No. 50WM2176, Grant No. 50WM2177, Grant No. 50WM2178.
+The authors would also like to thank the DFG and the Lower Saxony state government for their financial support for building the Hannover Institute of Technology (HITec) and the Einstein-Elevator (NI1450004, INST 187/624-1 FUGB) as well as the Institute for Satellite Geodesy and Inertial Sensing of the German Aerospace Center (DLR-SI) for the development and the provision of the carrier system.
+Supporting work was also contributed by the Deutsche Forschungsgemeinschaft (DFG) under Germany’s Excellence Strategy within the Cluster of Excellence QuantumFrontiers (EXC 2123, Project ID 390837967).

+\subsection{Acknowledgements}

 We would like to thank the QUANTUS and MAIUS teams for their insights and support.
 We are also thankful for the support of Waldemar Herr and Peter Fierlinger with regard to the magnetic shielding.
 We are also thankful for the support of Ioannis Papadakis with regard to the laser system.
 The INTENTAS-collaboration also would like to thank the Laboratory of Nano and Quantum Engineering (LNQE) for providing technology and the clean room environment for the assembly of the INTENTAS vacuum system.
-This work is supported by the German Space Agency (DLR) with funds provided by the BMWK under Grant No. 50WM2174, Grant No. 50WM2175, Grant No. 50WM2176, Grant No. 50WM2177, Grant No. 50WM2178.
-The authors would also like to thank the DFG and the Lower Saxony state government for their financial support for building the Hannover Institute of Technology (HITec) and the Einstein-Elevator (NI1450004, INST 187/624-1 FUGB) as well as the Institute for Satellite Geodesy and Inertial Sensing of the German Aerospace Center (DLR-SI) for the development and the provision of the carrier system.
-Supporting work was also contributed by the Deutsche Forschungsgemeinschaft (DFG) under Germany’s Excellence Strategy within the Cluster of Excellence QuantumFrontiers (EXC 2123, Project ID 390837967).